Collection and Your Puppy Pet Health Check

 The very first check-up with you as a new owner is all-important because the vet would be able to set up a vaccination / worm / flea schedules for your puppy to ensure they are fully covered at all times.

-Your vet may offer packages relating to ongoing health care e.g. boosters and worm / flea treatment either for one off payments or monthly payment, this can work out cheaper than ‘paying as you go’ so chat to your vet around available options.
+Your vet may also offer packages relating to ongoing health care e.g. boosters and worm / flea treatment either for one off payments or monthly payment, this can work out cheaper than ‘paying as you go’ so chat to your vet around available options.

 (updated Mar 2020)